PiGames-art/Pi-License-Collection/V-Pi-Lv1/V-Pi-Lv1.md

 # Pi License for Videos – For all types of Media Content (V-Pi-L v1.0) – 17–18 July 2025
 - Renaming and license modification is permitted **as long as** this rule (this line) remains.

-This license applies to videos published by [institution/person sharing the videos].
+This license applies to contents published by [institution/person sharing the videos].

 ## Terms of Use